reductor/redutor.github.io/_posts/2022-04-05-solfire-writeup.markdown

 ## Owner check bug

+UPDATE: Thanks to Voltara for pointing out this was not actually a bug, just my poor reading of the code, it's still checking all bytes, the `+ 2` because of the early out checks before.

 Looking at the owner checks within deposit and withdraw, it seems like it's only looking at every second byte

 ```c